 - Best Anthem gear: how to customize your Javelin's build

 - How to make money in Anthem: your guide to earning shards and coins

 Anthem DLC – what's next?

-Anthem is an ongoing project at EA and BioWare, a game that both companies expect to support for many years, with a player base that will grow and evolve along with the game.
+Anthem was an ongoing project at EA and BioWare, a game that both companies expect to support for many years, with a player base that will grow and evolve along with the game.
 Sadly, both have effectively abandoned the game to focus on Dragon Age and Mass Effect games, but here's what they were planning to make Anthem as successful as other games-as-a-service titles like Destiny.

-How do both teams hope to achieve this?
+How did both teams hope to achieve this?
 Through regular content drops, that's how.
-As pictured above, EA and BioWare had already mapped out the "ongoing narrative of Anthem", with updates mapped out already until May 2019 – but things hadn't exactly gone to plan.
+As pictured above, EA and BioWare had already mapped out the "ongoing narrative of Anthem", with updates mapped out until May 2019 – but things hadn't exactly gone to plan.

 Evolving World will focus on battles with huge bosses such as Titans of War, Ruin, Bane and Havoc in freeplay mode, as well as new Legendary missions and a Scar Infestation freeplay event.

 Stronger Together will expand the endgame with a new Mastery System for the skill tree progression, as well as host of new freeplay events, more legendary missions, a new Stronghold called "The Sunken" (which will have its own weekly challenge) as well as the introduction of leaderboards and guilds.